fmgarage/ft-jsoneditor/README.md

 # ft-jsoneditor
-Edit json in a text field.
+Field input trigger for directly editing JSON in a FileMaker text field.

+Auto-indent and Balance while typing.